ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/using-gatorgrader.md

 should carefully inspect.
 If GatorGrader's output shows that there are no mistakes in a project, then your source code and technical writing are passing all of the baseline checks.
-However, if the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them by leveraging your topic knowledge and technical and professional skills!
+However, if the output indicates that there are mistakes, then you will need to understand what they are and try to fix them by leveraging your topic knowledge and technical and professional skills!

 ## Interactive Shell

 === "Windows"